 Kaleidoscope is a British crime film that first premiered on the 8th of September 1966 at the Warner Theatre in London.
 The film stars Warren Beatty and Susannah York and was directed by Jack Smight.

 The Kaleidoscope Storyline

-Kaleidoscope tells the tale of Barney Lincoln, who breaks into a casino playing card manufacturer in Geneva in order to mark the cards and subsequently break the bank at every major casino in Europe.
+Kaleidoscope tells the tale of Barney Lincoln, who breaks into a the best casino for Canadians playing card manufacturer in Geneva in order to mark the cards and subsequently break the bank at every major casino in Europe.